- Find out more about cycling at UEA (including our bike parking map)

 We have spent over £1 million on cycle infrastructure over the last 10 years.
 This investment has ensured that the campus now has over 3,600 cycle parking spaces, campus-wide shower facilities, and improved lighting and CCTV on the cross-valley link.

-The University, supported by the successful ‘Better Bus Area’ bid awarded to Norwich, will be improving the bus infrastructure at the main bus stops.
-The University Drive stops will have the biggest overhaul, with Chancellors Drive also being upgraded.
+The University, supported by the successful ‘Better Bus Area’ bid awarded to Norwich, is improving the bus infrastructure at the main bus stops.
+The University Drive stop was upgraded in August 2016, with Chancellors Drive also due to be improved.

-Recycled materials are being used for paving and seating, whilst the canopy uses a green roof covering and screening to encourage biodiversity.
-Additionally, CCTV, WiFi and real-time travel information will be installed to further enhance the public transport experience.
+Recycled materials are being used for paving and seating, whilst the canopy uses a green roof covering and plant screening.
+CCTV, WiFi and real-time travel information will be installed to further enhance the public transport experience.
 UEA is also hoping to enable rail ticket sales.

 Bicycle User Group